The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Conclusion

 We have systematically analyzed the connectivity-induced simulatability shift for noisy IQP circuits, connecting the theoretical framework of~\cite{rajakumar2025polynomial} to empirical compilation data across seven quantum device models.

-Our compilation experiments show that connectivity induces a concrete depth penalty that becomes more severe as the system scales.
-For dense $k=2$ IQP circuits, fully connected platforms retain $D_{\mathrm{FC}}/D_H = 1$, whereas locality-constrained architectures exhibit progressively smaller efficiency as $n$ grows.
-By $n=32$, the dense depth efficiencies are approximately $0.27$ for SC\_1, $0.42$ for SC\_3, $0.20$ for SC\_4, $0.14$ for SC\_5, and $0.15$ for SC\_2.
-For RHG lattice instances, the same effect persists at device-relevant scales: at $n=90$, SC\_1 and SC\_3 drop to $D_{\mathrm{FC}}/D_H \approx 0.189$ and $0.087$, and at $n=127$ SC\_3 reaches $0.048$.

-The phase-diagram analysis indicates that, under the present effective-noise model, the constrained superconducting platforms already lie in the simulatable regime for the tested patterns, including the local case where routing overhead vanishes.
-The role of connectivity is therefore not to create this limitation on its own, but to exacerbate it by inflating $D_H$ relative to $D_{\mathrm{FC}}$, which in turn tightens the effective noise threshold required to retain a positive simulatability margin.
-In this sense, connectivity acts as a multiplicative penalty on the noise budget for advantage retention.
-Fully connected platforms avoid this routing-induced depth inflation, although positive margin still depends on the combination of connectivity, native compilation cost, and effective noise rate.
+Under the adopted effective-noise proxy, routing moves SC\_2, SC\_3, and SC\_4 across the selected boundary for the dense and sparse $n{=}32$ patterns, and SC\_3 for the RHG instances.
+No connectivity-induced shift occurs for the local pattern.
+Fully connected platforms avoid routing overhead, although their final margins still depend on native compilation cost and effective noise.

 These results support the central claim of this work: limited connectivity is a direct constraint on actionable quantum advantage in noisy IQP circuits.
-Sparse connectivity increases compiled depth, and because the critical boundary scales inversely with noise, this depth inflation forces a correspondingly lower hardware noise rate to preserve a favorable margin relative to the known simulatability boundary.
+Sparse connectivity increases compiled depth, and because the critical boundary scales approximately as $p^{-1}\log(k/p)$, this depth inflation forces a correspondingly lower hardware noise rate to preserve a favorable margin relative to the known simulatability boundary.
 In this sense, connectivity and noise must be treated jointly: reducing noise helps, but poor connectivity simultaneously increases the level of noise suppression required.

 More broadly, the phase-diagram methodology developed here provides a practical way to connect hardware compilation data to noise-dependent simulatability criteria.
-Although this work focuses on IQP circuits, the same methodology can be applied to other circuit families whenever a noise-dependent classical simulatability boundary is available.
+Although this work focuses on IQP circuits, the same methodology can be applied to other circuit families whenever a noise-dependent classical simulatability boundary is available.\\